 - Programs & Incentives – The City of Whitewater promotes investment in community and offers several loan and grant programs as well as Tax Incremental Finance (TIF) opportunities aimed at stimulating development and job growth.

 - Community Development Authority (CDA) - The CDA is comprised of a seven member Board of Directors who meet on the third Thursday of each month.
 The CDA administers various loan and grant programs and makes recommendations to the Common Council on city land sales and TIF matters.

 Economic DevelopmentPhysical Address

 Whitewater, WI 53190

 Whitewater CDA Confidentiality Promise

 Whitewater CDA wants to be your trusted adviser.
 Whether you’re an existing business, or a business looking to relocate or expand into our city, we know that confidentiality is key in economic development projects.
-The following link is our Non-disclosure Agreement
+Non-disclosure agreement available upon request.

 When we work with a business on a project, we are often privy to a lot of sensitive information, including financial information, strategic growth plans, and R&D activity.
 During a BRE visit, for example, we might learn that an employer needs working capital, is looking to expand their footprint by obtaining additional space, or is considering transferring some production and employees to a different location.
 Until plans are complete, an employer would want to keep this out of the public eye.